rfo909/CFT/doc/Doc.md

 An inner block is a cross between local blocks and the Lambda.
-An Inner block is executed immediately, and has access to the local variables inside the function, but maintain a separate context for loops and loop output.
+An Inner block is executed immediately, and has access to the local variables inside the function, but maintains a separate context for loops and loop output.
 Technically, inner blocks are expressions, just as with local blocks.